-A learning management system is a powerful resource for employers focused on training and professional development, whether it’s for staffing agencies or extension schools or corporations.
+A learning management system is a powerful resource focused on training and professional development, whether it's for staffing agencies or extension schools or corporations.
 This powerful software combines database management with the digital framework for managing curricula, training materials and evaluation tools.
 The impact of an LMS is mostly felt outside of traditional educational institutions, though the same technology is slowly finding its way into even those entities.

 History of LMS

 The application of computers as educational resources isn't a new concept, though the existence of comprehensive learning management systems is much younger.
 Terms like "computer-based instruction," "computer-assisted instruction" and "computer-assisted learning" described earlier applications of individualized, electronic instruction.
 Early inceptions of computer-based learning simply entailed a computerized curriculum with little to support it from a tracking and course library standpoint.
 As software infrastructures advanced, the ability to effectively implement a content management system for managing and integrating courses increased the overall functionality of the LMS into what is now commonly used.

 Who benefits from LMS?

 Large groups of employees benefit the most from LMS.
 This allows an organization to provide large-scale training that is efficient and uniform.
 All e-learning materials are managed and stored in a single interface.
 This makes it easy for employees to access the required trainings on demand.
 LMS resources are usually stored in the cloud, allowing employees to launch trainings remotely.
 This is a benefit to HR workers who want trainings to be finished before the employee starts a new job.